Fohs Hall

 Fohs Hall in Marion, Kentucky was built in 1926.
 It was listed on the National Register of Historic Places in 1982.

 It was built to serve as a community center for Marion and was a donation of Ferdinand Julius Fohs, a notable petroleum geologist who grew up in Marion.
-Architects Frankel and Curtis of Lexington, Kentucky, designed the building, which was built at cost of $73,081 on the site of the small house where Fohs had lived.
+Architects Frankel and Curtis of Lexington, Kentucky, designed the building, which was built at a cost of $73,081 on the site of the small house where Fohs had lived.
 Fohs donated it to the Marion Board of Education to serve as a community center and as an auxiliary building for Marion High School, which was located across the street.
 The building included a music room, a lounge, a study hall, a small library, classrooms, and an auditorium.

 It is a two-story brick building on a limestone foundation.
 It has a recessed center bay in its front, north-facing facade, topped by a stone pediment supported by four Corinthian columns.

 Fohs formed a geological firm, Fohs and Gardner, with James H. Gardner as partner.
 Fohs is credited with helping discover the Mexia oil field in 1920.